-The neighbourhood is the former CSIRO site, and includes several office buildings in a typical business park format.
-Its topography down towards Lane Cove National Park, its road grid design, narrow footpaths and the absence of cycling infrastructure make it a place that is better suited to cars rather than walking or cycling.
+The neighbourhood is the former CSIRO site and includes several office buildings in a typical business park format.
+Its topography towards Lane Cove National Park road grid design, narrow footpaths and the absence of cycling infrastructure make it a place that is better suited to cars rather than walking or cycling.

-However, its proximity to the National Park, combined with its topography, give it a distinctly natural character.

-There will be a lifelong learning building on the alignment of Porters Creek and collaboration with Create NSW and Council to explore opportunities to activate these spaces.
+However, its proximity to the national park, combined with its topography, give it a distinctly natural character.
+There will be a lifelong learning building on the alignment of Porters Creek and collaboration with Create NSW and council to explore opportunities to activate these spaces.

-Walking trails, cycle ways and possible micro mobility corridors will weave through and across the water corridors.
-Buses will be prioritised as part of consolidated public transport plan that links Macquarie Park Station and Macquarie University Station.
+Walking trails, cycleways and possible micro-mobility corridors will weave through and across the water corridors.
+Buses will be prioritised as part of consolidated public transport plan that links Macquarie Park Metro Station and Macquarie University Metro Station.

-Figure 14Proposed Structure Plan: North Ryde Riverside - Narrami Badu-Gumada (Connecting Water Spirit)
+Proposed Structure Plan: North Ryde Riverside - Narrami Badu-Gumada (Connecting Water Spirit)

-- The City of Ride Council offices and surrounding A Grade office space creates a high quality address to the south of the neighbourhood with views and links directly to the National Park.
-New sustainable businesses could include those in horticulture. - North Ryde Metro and Macquarie Park Bus Interchange require a new interconnection to the rest of Riverside Corporate Park.
-Other connections could include those to Lane Cove National Park and River for people wanting to walk, run or cycle. - There are opportunities for the adaptive re-use of former CSIRO buildings.
+- The City of Ride Council offices and surrounding A-Grade office space creates a high-quality address to the south of the neighbourhood with views and links directly to the national park.
+New sustainable businesses could include those in horticulture. - North Ryde Metro and Macquarie University Bus Interchange require a new interconnection to the rest of Riverside Corporate Park.
+Other connections could include those to Lane Cove National Park and Lane Cove River for people wanting to walk, run or cycle. - There are opportunities for the adaptive re-use of former CSIRO buildings.

-- The proximity to the National Park could see links for new education and training including Aboriginal ranger programs. - Current landowners are formed into a collaborative group that could be expanded to partnerships with the NSW National Parks and Wildlife Service and the residential community around North Ryde Station. - The unique set of natural spaces could open opportunities for regeneration of plants and waterways. - A new residential quarter with open space and access to the National Park could include cultural and social uses at ground level near adjoining work spaces and employment areas.
+- The proximity to the national park could see links for new education and training including Aboriginal ranger programs. - Current landowners are formed into a collaborative group that could be expanded to partnerships with the NSW National Parks and Wildlife Service and the residential community around North Ryde Metro Station. - The unique set of natural spaces could open opportunities for regeneration of plants and waterways. - A new residential quarter with open space and access to the national park could include cultural and social uses at ground level near adjoining work spaces and employment areas.
 Inside the commercial core, there is the opportunity to explore residential uses within the identified activity hub.

-Years 1-5 Years 6-10 From year 11+ New diversified employment space New diversified employment space New diversified employment space Approximately 225 new Approximately 330 new Additional 945+ dwellings dwellings dwellings Consolidation of residential Wayfinding and public art engagement and delivery program development Regenerative Country-centred landscape management Further connections to Lane Cover River and ferry Conversion of car parks into active uses Roll out of 18-hour economic strategy Continued environmental upgrades to the National Park and routes
+Years 1-5 Years 6-10 From year 11+ New diversified employment space New diversified employment space New diversified employment space Approximately 225 Approximately 330 Additional 945+ dwellings new dwellings new dwellings Consolidation of residential Wayfinding and public art Traditional custodians, development Regenerative Country-centred landscape management engagement and delivery program Further connections to Lane Cover River and ferry Conversion of car parks into active uses Roll out of 18-hour economic strategy Continued environmental upgrades to the national park and routes

-- Create 35,000sqm of parks, plazas and squares. - Design open space that embraces the topography of the neighbourhood. - Aim for a commercial areas to be within 400 m of a 3,000sqm park and new housing within 200 m of a 3,000sqm park.
+Design criteria Description New public open space Create 35,000sqm of parks, plazas and squares.
+Design open space that embraces the topography of the neighbourhood.
+Aim for a commercial areas to be within 400m of a 3,000sqm park and new housing within 200m of a 3,000sqm park.
+Building typologies Incorporate educational facilities into the podiums of mixed use buildings.

-Building typologies

-• Incorporate educational facilities into the podiums of mixed use buildings.